-Cyber security incidents can have a devastating impact on business with an average loss in 2019 costing over $200,000 per incident.
+Cyber security incidents can have a devastating impact on business with an average loss in 2020 costing over (median) $57,000 per incident.
 However, the cost can extend well beyond finance and small businesses may not withstand the blow to their reputation.

 Despite cyber security as a whole being an extensive field, there are many areas where small businesses can take quick action.
 These proactive steps can even significantly prevent, or reduce the impact of most common incidents.